torrilab/DCI-Project/README.txt

 _Entrainment Profiles.ipynb_
 Functions to calculate entrainment.
 Data is binned into vertical profiles and plotted for "general" and "cloudy updrafts".

+RESIDENCE.ipynb
+goal is to track dry air entrainment effects on cloudy updrafts, residence times, etc. currently in testing phase.

 **Cold_Pool_Tracking**
 ... to be continued ...